 Workplace Wellbeing Institute™ was established in 2013 by Robyn Simpson (Masters of Gestalt Therapy [M. Gestalt.
-Therapy]) and Gary Simpson (Bachelor of Counselling [BCouns]) from their combined 40 years of working experience and committed involvement in the Health, Community Services and Education Sectors.
+Therapy]) and Gary Simpson (Bachelor of Counselling, Grad Cert Trauma Aware Education) from their combined 40 years of working experience and committed involvement in the Health, Community Services and Education Sectors.

-Workplace Wellbeing Institute™ is based on Social Enterprise Principles of social justice, social inclusion, social equity,and compassion based humanitarism.
-Workplace Wellbeing Institute provides individual, team and whole of organisation education, training, consultancy services, program implementation and program supervision in the areas of Compassion Based Trauma Resolution, Trauma-Informed Care & Practice, Workplace Wellbeing Programs, Mindfulness Practices & Techniques, Conflict Resolution and Compassionate Communication Skills.
+Workplace Wellbeing Institute™ is based on Social Enterprise Principles of social justice, social inclusion, social equity, and compassion based modalities in the resolution of complex and developmental trauma.
+Workplace Wellbeing Institute provides individual, team, and whole of organisation education, training, consultancy, program implementation and program supervision in the areas of Compassion Based Trauma Aware Education, Compassion Based Trauma Resolution, Trauma-Informed Care & Practice, Workplace Wellbeing Programs, Mindfulness Practices & Techniques, Conflict Resolution and Compassionate Communication Skills.

 (For additional information on our Trauma-Informed Care & Practice Models & Programs please view our Trauma-Informed Care page.
 For additional information on Workplace Wellbeing & Mindfulness Programs & Practices please use this link).